Effectiveness of Under-Desk Treadmills for Health and Productivity

-However, do treadmills designed to fit under desks actually live up to the hype?
-Would they really be able to help people lose weight, improve their fitness levels, and increase their productivity, or are they just a passing craze in the world of fitness?
+Do treadmills that are meant to fit beneath desks genuinely live up to the buzz that has been surrounding them?
+Would they really be able to assist individuals in reducing their body fat, enhancing their fitness levels, and boosting their productivity, or are they only a fleeting fad in the realm of fitness?

 Weight Loss and Fitness Results: Can You Actually Lose Weight?